A computational model of twisted elastic ribbons: Conclusion

-These simulations are useful for probing regimes of the twisted ribbon phase space which would be infeasible to study experimentally.
-Theorists suspect additional deformation modes lurk in the low tension and very thin ``corners'' of the phase space, approaching the tensionless and isometric limits, two regimes which are computationally simple but pose experimental challenges \cite{chopin_roadmap_2014}.
-One can also imagine treating the transverse buckling and looping transitions with the same attention we have devoted to longitudinal buckling, including the charming yarning transition \cite{kudrolli_tension-dependent_2018}.
-The development of e-cones and d-cones (highly localized deformation and stress focusing) in the creased helicoid phase is another topic which could be further illuminated through simulations \cite{farmer_geometry_2005,witten_stress_2007,chopin_disclinations_2016}.
+These simulations are useful for probing regimes of the twisted ribbon phase space which are difficult to study experimentally.
+Additional deformation modes are suspected to theoretically lurk in the low tension and very thin ``corners'' of the phase space~\cite{chopin_roadmap_2014}, approaching the tensionless and isometric limits. \revb{These two regimes are straightforward to study using simulations, since the applied tension and thickness of the ribbon can be set arbitrarily small in our framework.
+A slightly different computational approach is necessary for the exactly isometric case: a differential-algebraic equation (DAE) solver is necessary to impose additional algebraic constraints on the system.
+Our method already uses a DAE solver, which could be readily adapted to study isometric sheets with our methods.} One can also imagine treating the transverse buckling and looping transitions with the same attention we have devoted to longitudinal buckling, including the charming yarning transition~\cite{kudrolli_tension-dependent_2018}.
+The torque response of ribbons during the twist procedure could also be extracted from simulations and compared to experiments~\cite{liu_novel_2022}.
+The development of e-cones and d-cones (highly localized deformation and stress focusing) in the creased helicoid phase is another topic which could be further illuminated through simulations~\cite{farmer_geometry_2005,witten_stress_2007,chopin_disclinations_2016}.
 Deeper understanding of these myriad fascinating instabilities remains to be unlocked by computational studies.

 Further applications of this simulation framework include deformations of curved films or shells, wrinkling on substrates, flat-folding and origami, and crumpling through various geometries.
 Meshes can be generated with any boundary shape or cutouts, and the resultant sheet can be pre-stressed or plastically deformed (e.g.\@ dimpling).
 Our mesh model is well-suited for studying mechanical responses of a sheet (pre- and post-deformation), and internal stress and energy measurements allow many modes of data collection and analysis.